 Before departing the facility I examined the newly collected specimens using the portable microscope I now carried with me.
-Under magnification the ants presented an intriguing picture: their legs were somewhat longer than usual, but not as long as those of the common longhorned crazy ant, Paratrechina longicornis.
-Their petioles (the stem connecting the thorax to the abdomen) were comprised of a single node as with the ants collected on the previous visit, but the petiole was not obscured by the abdomen but easily discerned without manipulating the specimens, and included an obvious postpetiolar structure visible dorsally.
-As with the ants collected on the previous visit described above, these ants carried no visible stingers, but — unlike the ants collected earlier — in place of stingers each had a ring of hairs surrounding an open, circular, posterior orifice known as an acidopore.
+Under magnification the ants presented an intriguing picture: their legs were somewhat longer than usual, but not as long as those of the common longhorn crazy ant, Paratrechina longicornis.
+Their petioles (the stem connecting the thorax to the abdomen) were comprised of a single node as with the ants collected on the previous visit, but was not obscured by the abdomen, could easily be discerned without manipulating the specimens, and included an obvious postpetiolar structure visible dorsally.
+As with the ants collected on the previous visit, these ants carried no visible stingers, but — unlike the ants collected earlier — in place of stingers each had a ring of hairs surrounding an open, circular, posterior orifice known as an acidopore.

-The Tawny crazy ant is today one of the most troublesome ants found along the Gulf Coast.
-The species has also shown up in other regions, some distance from the coast in Texas, Louisiana, and Mississippi, most likely after being transported inland in shipped goods, timbers, turf, etc. Whether they will thrive far from the Gulf Coast is an open question, but the risk appears significant that they will.
-The challenge, to me and all who seek to control this pest, is to find a way to deal with them decisively without exposing ourselves and others to pesticidal toxicants that may prove, later, to be worse than the ants themselves.
-This article, which is a work in progress, will chronicle the work done by others, as well as the work I am carrying out at this and other sites in Texas, to deal with this vexatious and interesting ant.
+The Tawny crazy ant was, at the time, one of the most troublesome ants found along the Gulf Coast.
+The species soon afterward began showing up in other regions, some distance from the coast in Texas, Louisiana, and Mississippi, most likely after being transported inland in shipped goods, timbers, turf, etc. Whether they would thrive far from the Gulf Coast was an open question, but the risk appeared significant that they would.
+As a consequence, at least one pesticide manufacturer began work on producing a pesticide specifically targeting the species.
+The challenge, to me and all who sought to control this pest, was to find a way to deal with them decisively without exposing ourselves and others to pesticidal toxicants that might prove, later, to be worse than the ants themselves.
+This article chronicles the work done by others, as well as the work I carried out at this and other sites in Texas, to deal with this vexatious and interesting ant.

-My research on optimal pest management techniques for invasive pest organisms has focused on habitat modification, leaning heavily on the use of insect growth regulators and mechanical modifications of landscape architecture.
-Although I take advantage of all the pesticides available for such purposes, particularly when the need to bring immediate cessation to an existing infestation is indicated, I have learned — in the course of more than 32 years of active involvement in this field — that habitat modification is always the most effective, safest, and longest lasting approach of all.
-There is no doubt in my mind that it remains the best approach to dealing with the Tawny crazy ant as well, but it takes time to formulate proper procedures and to implement them once they are established.
-The program carried out at this medical facility in west Houston, as well as at other sites with similar infestations, will be chronicled here as it unfolds.
+My research on optimal pest management techniques for invasive pest organisms has always focused first on habitat modification, leaning heavily on the use of insect growth regulators and mechanical modifications of landscape architecture.
+Although I take advantage of all the pesticides available for such purposes, particularly when the need to bring immediate cessation to an existing infestation is indicated.
+I have learned — in the course of more than 44 years of active involvement in this field — that habitat modification is always the most effective, safest, and longest lasting approach of all.
+There was no doubt in my mind that it remained the best approach to dealing with the Tawny crazy ant as well, but it took time to formulate proper procedures and to implement them once they were established.

 Fig. 001 is a photograph taken through the lens of the dissecting microscope at the EntomoBiotics Inc. lab, of one of the ant specimens recently collected at the medical facility in west Houston.
 Additional photographs, showing details of the anatomical structures that characterize them as Rasberry crazy ants, have been processed, and are posted below.